vzool/frontend-nanodegree-arcade-game/README.md

 11. Check Y hits between Player and enemies.
 12. Optimize Hits trigger for Reset.

-## Game Requirements:
+## Requirements:

-You will need a browser with specific version that fully supports the canvas element, which those browsers and versions are:
+To run this game you will need a browser with specific version that fully supports the canvas element,

+which those browsers and versions are:

 - Chrome: 4.0+
 - IE(Internet Explorer): 9.0+